 Starbucks hits this point by offering Double-Star Days, Bonus Stars & games.

-Launch a mobile app for your loyalty program
+13. Launch a mobile app for your loyalty program

 According to Technology Advice, people are 59% more likely to join a loyalty program that offers a mobile app.
 No wonder!
 It is easy when at the POS (and it does not get lost as easily as a loyalty card), customers can get notifications about events and discounts.
 It is way more appealing than a simple loyalty card.
 Do you want to step up the game?
 Create a gamified loyalty program with a mobile app.
 This will get your customers hooked!

 Kiko Milano rocks it with their gamified loyalty program, Kiko Kisses.

 As you can see, there are many ways to boost the number of customers joining your rewards scheme.
 Which one is right for you depends on your brand, your products, your audience, your available communication channels.
 Every successful campaign starts with user research.